mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### DIET

 Geonee are omnivorous, able to consume both plant and animal protein, but they have a natural preference for meat.
 Vegetarian and vegan lifestyles are almost unheard of.
 Most Geonee prefer meat to be lightly seared, with a minimum of seasoning; they find most spices to be distasteful.
-Common dishes are composed primarily of an animal protein, served with a small amount of similarly cooked vegetables and covered with a simple sauce flavoured with herbs.
+Common dishes are composed primarily of an animal protein, served with a small amount of similarly cooked vegetables and covered with a simple sauce flavored with herbs.

-They do not enjoy sweet foods, preferring bitter or sour flavours.
+They do not enjoy sweet foods, preferring bitter or sour flavors.

 ### SOCIETY